-Once you have the ability to update your listing you should put in the effort to make sure it’s attractive and filled with relevant information that will entice searchers to click on your listing.
-Google reviews themselves help to make your listing stand out and bring real customer feelings to the forefront.
-At the very minimum you should do the following:
+Once you have the ability to update your listing, you should put in the effort to make sure it’s attractive and filled with relevant information that will entice searchers to click on your listing.
+Since Google reviews help to make your listing stand out and bring real customer feelings to the forefront, at the very minimum you should do the following:

-Add relevant information about your business: While you can no-longer update your business description on your Google My Business page, your description can be updated via your G+ page.
-When you do fill out your business description, it should include all of the information about your business that customers might find relevant.
+1. Add relevant information about your business.
+When you fill out your business description, it should include all the information about your business that customers might find relevant.
 You can include keywords, but make sure you don’t use this field as an opportunity to stuff keywords.
 Oftentimes, Google views this as spam and your local search ranking could suffer as a result.

-Upload high-resolution photos: One thing many businesses neglect to do is upload enough photos to make your listing stand out among the competition.
-Pictures on your Google My Business listing help tell a visual story about what it’s like to do business with you.
-Photos on your listing will help you garner more interactions with online searchers as well.
+3. Upload high-resolution photos.
+One thing many businesses neglect to do is upload enough photos to make their listing stand out among the competition.
+Pictures on your Google My Business listing help tell a visual story about what it’s like to do business with you and will help you garner more interactions with online searchers as well.
 Google has found that listings that feature photos receive 42% more requests for driving directions from Google Maps and 35% more clicks through to a business’ website.

-Once your listing is claimed and you’ve taken the time to optimize it, now it’s time to start collecting Google reviews and interacting with customers.
-When it comes to collecting Google reviews, you shouldn’t let them come in organically.
-You should make a proactive effort to ask all of your customers to write a Google reviews.
+Once your business listing is claimed and you’ve taken the time to optimize it, now it’s time to start collecting Google reviews, which you shouldn’t let come in organically.
+You should make a proactive effort to ask all of your customers to write a Google review of your business.

 To prevent this from happening, you need to make the process as frictionless as possible.
 This can be accomplished by implementing an online review management platform that streamlines the invitation process and makes it ridiculously easy for your employees to invite customers and for your customers to leave reviews.

-A good online review management platform will also utilize text messages as the primary channel for invitations.
-Doing so can result in a significantly higher response rate and enables you to collect as much as 15x more Google reviews than traditional email based platforms.
+A good online review management platform utilizes text messages as the primary channel for invitations.
+Doing this results in a significantly higher response rate and enables you to collect more Google reviews than traditional email-based platforms.